Sabah: Etymology

-The origin of the name Sabah is uncertain, and there are many theories that have arisen.
-One theory is that during the time it was part of the Bruneian Sultanate, it was referred to as Saba because of the presence a variety of banana called pisang saba (also known as pisang menurun), which is grown widely on the coast of the region and popular in Brunei.
+The origin of the name Sabah is uncertain, and many theories have arisen.
+One theory is that when it was part of the Bruneian Sultanate, it was referred to as Saba because of the presence a variety of banana called pisang saba (also known as pisang menurun), which are grown widely on the coast of the region and popular in Brunei.
 The Bajau community referred to it as pisang jaba.

-While the name Saba also refers to a variety of banana in both Tagalog and Visayan languages.
-The word in Visayan has the meaning of "noisy", which in turn is derived from Sanskrit Sabhā meaning 'congregation, crowd' related to 'noisy mob'.
-Perhaps due to local dialect, the word Saba has been pronounced as Sabah by the local community.
-While Brunei was a vassal state of Majapahit, the Old Javanese eulogy of Nagarakretagama described the area in what is now Sabah as Seludang.
+Additionally, during the Majapahit era, when Brunei was a vassal state of Majapahit, the Old Javanese eulogy of Nagarakretagama described the area in what is now Sabah as Seludang.

-Meanwhile, although the Chinese since during the Han dynasty had long been associated with the island of Borneo, they did not have any specific names for the area.
+Although the Chinese since the Han dynasty had been associated with the island of Borneo, they did not have any specific names for the area.
 Instead during the Song dynasty, they referred to the whole island as Po Ni (also pronounced Bo Ni), which is the same name they used to refer to the Sultanate of Brunei at the time.
 Due to the location of Sabah in relation to Brunei, it has been suggested that Sabah was a Brunei Malay word meaning upstream or "in a northerly direction".
 Another theory suggests that it came from the Malay word sabak which means a place where palm sugar is extracted.
-Sabah (صباح) is also an Arabic word which means "morning".

-The presence of multiple theories makes it difficult to pinpoint the true origin of the name.
-It is nicknamed "Land Below the Wind" (Negeri Di Bawah Bayu) as the state lies below the typhoon belt of East Asia and never battered by any typhoons, except for several tropical storms.
+It is nicknamed "Land Below the Wind" (Negeri Di Bawah Bayu in Malay language) as the state lies below the typhoon belt of East Asia and is not often hit by typhoons.

 History

 Prehistory

-The earliest known human settlement into the region existed 20,000–30,000 years ago, as evidenced by stone tools and food remains found by excavations along the Darvel Bay area at Madai-Baturong caves near the Tingkayu River.
-The earliest inhabitants in the area were thought to be similar to Australian aborigines, but the reason for their disappearance is unknown.
-In 2003, archaeologists discovered the Mansuli valley in the Lahad Datu District, which dates back the history of Sabah to 235,000 years.
-The archaeological site at Skull Hill (Bukit Tengkorak) in Semporna District is famed for being the largest pottery making site during the Neolithic Southeast Asian period.
+The earliest known human settlement in the region existed 20,000–30,000 years ago, as evidenced by stone tools and food remains found by excavations along the Darvel Bay area at Madai-Baturong caves near the Tingkayu River.
+The earliest inhabitants in the area were thought to be similar to Aboriginal Australians, but the reason for their disappearance is unknown.
+In 2003, archaeologists discovered the Mansuli valley in the Lahad Datu District, which dates back 235,000 years.
+The archaeological site at Skull Hill (Bukit Tengkorak) in Semporna District was the largest pottery making site in Neolithic Southeast Asia.